RommieG/Grainy-Photos-v3/content/posts/via-verde/index.md

 Therefore, with camera in hand, I took my dog Flo for a walk on the Via Verde, a disused network of railway lines, which have been converted into footpaths/cycle tracks.

-All the following photos were taken that day using a Mamiya RB67 camera with Porto 160 film.
+All the following photos were taken that day using a [Mamiya RB67](/gear/cameras/mamiya-rb67/) camera with Porta 160 film.
 I developed the film myself using Tetenal ColourTec C41 chemistry at 30°C.

 ***Click on any photo to see a larger version.***